NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 The time has come to change the resolvers to use the variables we stored in the GraphQL context.

-I'm not going to lie, spending a lot of time on the Fauna documentation, especially the [FQL Overview Page](https://docs.fauna.com/fauna/current/api/fql/functions/) was part of this process.
+I'm not going to lie.
+Spending a lot of time on the Fauna documentation, especially on the [FQL Overview Page](https://docs.fauna.com/fauna/current/api/fql/functions/) was part of this process.

-This is how the `resolvers.js` file eventually looked
+This is how the `resolvers.js` file eventually looked:

 ```js
 exports.resolvers = {